-These Falcon Eyes lights are not cheap, but if you have the budget, they are amazingly useful.
+These Falcon Eyes lights are NOT cheap, but if you have the budget, they are amazingly useful.

 Getting all your lights and screens in the right places requires lots of stands, poles, and boom arms.
-The typical stand that comes with a video light today takes up a lot of floor space and is often made of lightweight materials.
+The typical stand that comes with a video light today takes up a lot of floor space and is often made of flimsy lightweight materials.
 If you work in snug spaces, there are better options.

 If you plan to setup a permanent studio, you can save even more space by mounting lights to walls and ceilings.
 This section of the guide is here to introduce you to some of the tools available for mounting your equipment.
 There is a whole industry devoted to thinking up clever ways to mount lighting gear.
 In Hollywood they call this Grip Gear.